The hydrodynamics of stratified ultra-relativistic outflows and the origin of GRB X-ray plateaus: Forward-Reverse Shock Dynamics

 where we assumed $\gamma_4\gg1$ and $E_\text{iso}$ is the total isotropic equivalent energy.
-The total energy conservation equation, including pressure contributions, follows from conservation of the energy-momentum tensor, $\partial_\mu T^{\mu 0}=0$, implying that the conserved quantity is
+The total energy conservation equation follows from conservation of the energy-momentum tensor, $\partial_\mu T^{\mu 0}=0$, such that the conserved quantity can be written as

 where $\varepsilon$ includes the rest mass energy.
-The kinetic energy carried by ejecta with Lorentz factors exceeding a given $\gamma_4$ is transferred to the combined energy of the shocked external medium and the shocked ejecta:
+The kinetic energy carried by ejecta with LFs exceeding a given $\gamma_4$ is transferred to the combined energy of the shocked external medium and the shocked ejecta,

 where $E_{i}$ denotes the total energy in region $i$ (see Fig. \ref{fig:FRshocks}).
-The total energies in regions (2) and (3) are approximated by \citep{sadeh_late-time_2024}
+The total energies in regions (2) and (3) are given by \citep{sadeh_late-time_2024}

-Energy conservation then implies\footnote{Notice we avoid the energy conservation problem introduced in \citet{uhm_semi-analytic_2011}, which also exists in \citet{nakamura_self-similar_2006}, as we impose it to derive the blastwave evolution.
+Energy conservation then implies\footnote{Note that the customary pressure-balance prescription does not by itself guarantee global energy conservation, as demonstrated by \citet{uhm_semi-analytic_2011}.
+We avoid this problem by imposing energy conservation explicitly to derive the blast wave evolution.
+For full self-similar treatment, see \citet{nakamura_self-similar_2006}.
 This method was verified against full numerical relativistic hydrodynamical computations in \citet{sadeh_non-thermal_2023}.}